In-Situ Engineering of the Anisotropic Rabi Model in Circuit QED: Circuit Hamiltonian derivation

+To eliminate the highly detuned coupler mode ($c$) from the system dynamics, we assume that its bare frequency is far off-resonant from both the resonator and the qubit, such that $|\omega_{c}-\omega_{r}|,|\omega_{c}-\omega_{q}|\gg|g_{rc}^{(C)}|,|g_{qc}^{(C)}|$.
+Under this dispersive regime, the coupler mode is only virtually populated and can be adiabatically eliminated using a Schrieffer-Wolff transformation.
+Tracing out the coupler mode up to second order in perturbation theory, the effective Hamiltonian for the reduced resonator-qubit system takes the form

+where the bare frequencies of the resonator and qubit acquire a dispersive Lamb shift due to their coupling to the vacuum fluctuations of the coupler, yielding the dressed frequencies $\tilde{\omega}_{i}=\omega_{i}+\delta\omega_{i}$.
+The dispersive shifts are given by

+More importantly, the virtual exchange of photons through the off-resonant coupler induces an effective second-order capacitive coupling between the resonator and the qubit.
+The renormalized coupling strength $\tilde{g}_{rq}^{(C)}$ is the sum of the direct capacitive coupling and the coupler-mediated interaction:

 Let us assume the qubit is effectively coupled to the fundamental mode ($r=1$) of the resonator, so that we have $f_{r}(x)=\sqrt{2/\ell}\sin\left(\pi x/\ell\right)$.
-The inductive coupling $g_{L}$ is maximum when $x_{M}=0$, corresponding to the current antinode.
-Conversely, the capacitive coupling $g_{C}$ changes sign depending on whether the qubit is connected at $x_{C}=-\ell/2$ or $x_{C}=+\ell/2$, corresponding to voltage antinodes of opposite polarity.
+The inductive coupling $g_{rq}^{(I)}$ is maximum when $x_{M}=0$, corresponding to the current antinode.
+On the other hand, the capacitive couplings $g_{rc}^{(C)}$ and $g_{rq}^{(C)}$ are maximized at $x_{C}=-\ell/2$ or $x_{C}=+\ell/2$, corresponding to voltage antinodes of opposite polarity.
 This completes the derivation of the effective Hamiltonian for simultaneous capacitive and inductive qubit--resonator coupling.